 Your general life circumstances and reasons for the adoption plan.

-To ensure the authenticity of the information being provided, the Nevada DCFS requires the birth parent's signature on the form to be notarized.
+To ensure the authenticity of the information being provided, Nevada DCFS requires the birth parent's signature on this form to be notarized.

 For Birth Parents of Children Adopted in Nevada

-This form is for providing non-identifying information only.
+This form is for providing non‑identifying information only.
 It does not register you for contact.
-To express your willingness for potential contact with the adult adoptee, you must separately fill out the Nevada Adoption Reunion Registry application.
+To express your willingness for potential contact with the adult adoptee, you must separately complete the Nevada Adoption Reunion Registry application.

 Step-by-Step Notarization Process for Your Application